cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-refresh-materialized-view.md

 ## Compatibility

-`REFRESH MATERIALIZED VIEW` is a Greenplum Database extension of the SQL standard.
+`REFRESH MATERIALIZED VIEW` is a Cloudberry Database extension of the SQL standard.

 ## See Also